JuliaLang/www_old.julialang.org/soc/ideas-page.md

 # Theme: Julia Graphics and User Interfaces

-## 2D Graphics Improvements
-The [Winston](https://github.com/nolta/Winston.jl) package can be used for plotting 2D graphs and images.
-The package is already very useful but compared to the full featured Matplotlib python package there are still several things missing.
-This project can either go into the direction of improving the plotting itself (more graph types, more customization) or could go into the direction of increasing the interactivity of plotting windows (zooming, data picking ...)
-In the later case a close integration with Gtk.jl would be one way to go.

 ## Gtk.jl Improvements
 The [Gtk.jl](https://github.com/JuliaLang/Gtk.jl) package is shaping up pretty well.
 Still there are various corners currently unimplemented and besides documentation it is very important to get installation of Gtk completely simple on all three major platforms.
 Furthermore, there is currently quite some manual tweaking necessary to get Gtk looking good on OSX.
 These installation issues are very crutial for serious integration of Gtk.jl into the Julia universe.